 Bird Island, located close to Mahe, is one of the most interesting coralline islands to visit.
 As one could guess, Bird Island is home to hundreds of birds, flocking to the fish frenzy along the island's coasts.

 With breath-taking beaches, a collection of colourful coral reefs, mountain outcrops and indigenous fauna and flora, this is paradise in a nutshell.
-Choose to go sea kayking, or snorkelling, among a variety of water acitivities.
+Choose to go sea kayaking, or snorkelling, among a variety of water activities.

 Slightly more adventurous, but certainly worth the effort is scuba diving, which is offered to qualified visitors, while many resorts offer dive instruction courses.
 Explore the island on your own, work up a sweat in the gym or take a boat trip to any of the nearby islands.

 The entertainment culture of the Seychelles is mixed, combining a taste for various types of music and dance.
 There is a wide variety of restaurants, but traditionally the food eaten on the islands consists of fresh fish and rice dishes.
 Fishing is a part of the local culture and daily meals include linefish on the menu.
 Guests will enjoy the abundance of secluded fishing spots and the hours of quiet that are involved with the patient sport of fishing.

 The Seychelles lies just south of the Equator in the warm Indian Ocean.
 It is a good year-round destination with temperatures averaging between 24 and 32 degrees Celsius depending on the time of year.

 The trade winds, or monsoon winds, are what determine the seasons in the Seychelles.
 The higher altitudes, particularly on the granitic islands such as Mahe, experience higher rainfall than the low-lying areas.

 The Seychelles receives a lot of rain during its summer months, which are also the warmest and most lush months.
 December and January are the wettest, although the rain continues with the Northwest Monsoon until March.